theHostileNegotiator/KWBandage/PatchNotes.md

 	* Fixed the problematic normals
 8. Damaged FX is too small
 	* Changed list to use larger FX
+#### Temple Of NOD
+1. If units are in the potential blast radius of the Super Weapon when the Missile is landing, even if they move away, they will take the full damage.
+Concurrently, any units outside can enter the radius and not take any damage
+	* Damage is dealt from the death of Missile seed object instead of using a Delay in the weapon nugget of the launch weapon
+2. Nuke does no damage when fired and then Stasis
+	* Above fix solves this issue
 #### Tiberium Infusion
 1. Upgrade removes Militant Rockets and Fanatics extra GUN damage type vulnerability
 	* Added the extra damage from GUN to Tiberium Infusion Armor (Created new armor for Militant Rocket)